erikasgrim/swapnet-mps-ite/README.md

 This repository contains the code used to produce the results of the paper "Enhancing Quantum-Inspired Tensor Network Optimization using SWAP Networks and Problem-Aware Qubit Layout".

 ## Project Description
 The solver implements tensor-network-based imaginary time evolution to optimise QUBO instances using matrix product states.
 Rectangular and triangular SWAP network layouts are combined with problem-aware qubit orderings (e.g. Fiedler heuristics) to improve convergence on dense graphs.
-The accompanying utilities cover data loading, sampling, entanglement analysis, and result persistence to support reproducible studies and parameter sweeps.
+The accompanying utilities cover data loading, sampling, entanglement analysis, and data analysis.

 ## Contents
 The repository is organized as follows: